-Contact lenses are among the safest forms of vision correction when patients follow the proper care and wearing instructions provided by their eye doctor.
-However, when patients do not use lenses as directed, the consequences may be dangerous.
-In fact, contact lens wearers could be damaging their eyes by not using proper hygiene in caring for their lenses.
+Contact lenses are among the safest forms of vision correction when you follow the proper care and wearing instructions provided by your eye doctor.

-Contact lenses and the solutions used with them are medical devices and are regulated by the Food and Drug Administration, therefore, it is extremely important that patients maintain regular appointments to ensure they are receiving clinical guidance from their eye doctor based on individual eye health needs.
+Contact lenses and the solutions used with them are medical devices and are regulated by the Food and Drug Administration.
+Therefore, it is extremely important to maintain regular appointments with your eye doctor based on your individual eye health needs.

 Recommendations for Contact Lens Wearers from the American Optometric Association